rcpch/digital-growth-charts-server/.github/ISSUE_TEMPLATE/hazard-issue-template.md

 ---
-name: Hazard issue template
+name: "New Hazard Issue Template"
-about: This template helps with creation of a new Hazard
+about: "This template helps with creation of a new Hazard"
-title: REPLACE WITH HAZARD NAME
+title: "HAZARD: <hazard_name>"
-labels: new-hazard-for-triage
+labels: new-hazard-for-triage, hazard
 assignees:
 ---
 This Issue Template is based on the practices described in NHS Digital DCB0129/DCB0160 Clinical Safety Officer training.